 I feel the easiest thing to do is sit back and comment on someone or something.
-Criticize and suggest modification as to what would make it better isn’t very tough unless you are practically involved in the procedure.
-Take the advantage of this, be your own critic.
+Criticizing and suggesting modification as to what would make it better isn’t very tough unless you are practically involved in the procedure.
+Take the advantage of this, and be your own critic.
 See what you need to improve your communication skills.

 11. Whom are we talking with?

 It’s very considerate to keep this aspect in your consciousness as to whom are you addressing.
 As has been mentioned before communication is a two-way business, it’s of utmost importance to consider whom we are interacting with.

 For the very obvious reason that every individual is different, everyone needs and appreciates a different approach.
 It’s not one size fits all.